Hi, I'm Isabel

 I invested in therapy and coaching to reconnect with myself and gain clarity on how I really want to lead my life.

-I am still me, but now I am also a mom
+I am still me, but now I am also a mother

-Motherhood was (and still is) such a beautiful transformation.
-It created not only a new and much more authentic version of myself.
+Motherhood was (and still is) such a profound transformation.
+It created not necessarily a new but a much more authentic version of myself.
 It helped me to explore and prioritize what is really important to me, which feels much more aligned with who I am and how I want to lead my life.

 I can’t serve from an empty cup